zkFold/zkfold-ethereum/README.md

 ### Deploy a zkFold Symbolic smart contract on Ethereum

-1) Choose a suitable on-chain verifier such as Plonk or Symbolic. (in progress)
+1) Choose a suitable on-chain verifier Symbolic. (in progress)
 2) Compile the circuit and write it to a file with `compileIO`.
 3) Post the zkFold Symbolic smart contract on Ethereum by deploying it as a ZK verifier contract for the circuit. (in progress)

-### Use our API to interact with zkFold Symbolic smart contracts
+### Use our API to interact with zkFold Symbolic smart contract

-Plonk verifier contract API (in progress):
-- `mint`: mints a token if the Plonk proof is valid for the computation on the input derived from the token name.

 Symbolic verifier contract API (in progress):
 - `deposit`: deposits funds to the contract;